-Moving on: I have some exciting book news for you today and a look at a fun space opera, plus cover reveals, a terrible pun, a naughty orange gremlin, and trivia!
+Moving on: I have exciting news for you today!
+I also have a look at a wonderful book about the craft of writing, plus LOTS of cover reveals, a terrible pun, my little folded orange monster, and trivia!
 Let’s get started, shall we?

-Here’s Monday’s trivia question: Who wrote the ten-volume novel Jean-Christophe?
+Here’s Monday’s trivia question: Belmont Academy is the name of the private school in what recent thriller?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!

-Here are the 2021 Young Lions Fiction Award finalists.
+Here are the 2021 World Fantasy Award Finalists.

 Book Riot Recommends